KociOrges/cviewer/README.md

 ### A Java-based statistical framework for integration of shotgun metagenomics with other omics technologies

-#### CViewer is developed by Orges Koci as part of his PhD under the supervision of Dr Umer Zeeshan Ijaz (http://userweb.eng.gla.ac.uk/umer.ijaz/) with critical feedback by Profs Konstantinos Gerasimidis and Richard Russell
+#### CViewer is developed by Orges Koci as part of his PhD under the supervision of Dr Umer Zeeshan Ijaz (http://userweb.eng.gla.ac.uk/umer.ijaz/) in his Environmental Omics Lab (Water & Environment Group--hyperlink) and jointly with the BINGO Group--hyperlink with the critical feedbacks by Profs Konstantinos Gerasimidis and Richard Russell who served in his thesis committee.

 ```diff
 - Please note that the repository for this project is still under construction as well as the accompanying manuscript is in preparation!